-All presentations must be submitted and presented in English.
+All presentations can be submitted and presented in English or Spanish.

-The Hispanic Association of Colleges and Universities (HACU) will host its 10th International Conference, February 27 – March 1, 2013 in San Antonio, Texas.
+The Hispanic Association of Colleges and Universities (HACU) will host its 13th International Conference, May 1 – 3, 2019 in San Juan, Puerto Rico.
 HACU’s International Conference features sessions about the latest trends, model programs, research, and cutting-edge projects related to international education.